 In this image you can see exactly what I’m describing: the fan is rotating in the same direction as its blades which are angled downwards.
 This causes air to blow upwards (to the front of it).

-If the direction is reversed, the air will go the opposite direction as it would be forced down (to the back).
+If the fan’s direction is reversed, the air will go in the opposite direction as it would be forced downward (towards the rear) instead of the front.

 An everyday example

 Here’s a great example of how to decide which way a fan blows.
 This is a common small fan powered by direct current (DC) and used for many electronic cooling applications.
 Looking at the fan, we can see the angle of the blades and we know that most of these rotate clockwise (the same direction as a clock).
 Therefore, unless the power polarity is reversed, it will blow air forward.

 The image above is a great example of a common fan you might run across.
 By looking at the fan and knowing which way the blades are angled, and knowing that it normally turns clockwise, I can see that it will blow air forward.

 Of course, if for some reason the fan rotates in the opposite direction (unbeknownst to me) the air would be blown the other way.

 2. The type of fan and its intended use

 Fans generally only come in a few basic designs, most of which are axial or centrifugal types.
 Centrifugal fans normally only blow in the direction of the outlet as shown, while axial fans may be reversible in some cases.